-107.3.
+104.3.
 Accountability

-- 107.3.1.
-The AC shall report to the pertinent Vice-Presidents through timely and continuous submission of its minutes and formal comprehensive reports three times a year. - 107.3.2.
+104.3.1.
+The AC shall report to the pertinent Vice-Presidents through timely and continuous submission of its minutes and formal comprehensive reports three times a year.

+104.3.2.
 The AC shall also, in parallel, continuously send the minutes of its meetings to the EC.

-107.4.
-Leadership and organization

-- 107.4.1.
-The AC shall be chaired by the College Dean. - 107.4.2.
-The AC shall elect its secretary from its members who shall, primarily, be responsible for enforcing its decisions and maintaining the accuracy, proper management and communications of its records and correspondences to the appropriate bodies and offices. - 107.4.3.
-The terms of service of elected members of the AC shall be three years. - 107.4.4.
-The AC shall have its own rules of procedure. - 107.4.5.
-The AC shall have the following standing committees: - 107.4.5.1.
-College Staff Affairs Committee ; and - 107.4.5.2.
-College Student Affairs Committee; - 107.4.6.
-The AC may establish ad-hoc committees to perform specific tasks. - 107.4.7.
+- 104.4.
+Leadership and Organization - 104.4.1.
+The AC shall be chaired by the College Dean. - 104.4.2.
+The AC shall elect its secretary from its members who shall, primarily, be responsible for enforcing its decisions and maintaining the accuracy, proper management and communications of its records and correspondences to the appropriate bodies and offices.

+- 104.4.3.
+The terms of service of elected members of the AC shall be three years. - 104.4.4.
+The AC shall have its own rules of procedure. - 104.4.5.
+The AC shall have the following standing committees: - 104.4.5.1.
+College Staff Affairs Committee; and - 104.4.5.2.
+College Student Affairs Committee; - 104.4.6.
+The AC may establish ad-hoc committees to perform specific tasks. - 104.4.7.
 The AC may invite other persons to attend its meetings.
 However, such persons shall not have voting rights.

-107.5.
+104.5.
 Meetings

-- 107.5.1.
-The AC shall meet at least once every month and shall maintain a proper record of the agenda and minutes of its meetings; - 107.5.2.
+- 104.5.1.
+The AC shall meet at least once every month and shall maintain a proper record of the agenda and minutes of its meetings. - 104.5.2.
 Meetings may be called at any time by the Dean or when requested in writing by one third of its members.

-107.6.
+When the Dean refuses to convene a meeting after having been called by one third of members of the College AC, such meeting shall be convened where the AVP or his designate shall chair the meeting.

+104.6.
 Duties and Responsibilities of the AC